Washtenaw County, MI Self Help Groups

 Codependents Anonymous: Visit www.codependents.org for a meeting close to you or more information about CoDA.

 Deaf & Hard of Hearing Support: WASHHH is a chapter of the National Self Help for Hard of Hearing People (SHHH).
-WASHHH meets once a month, usually on the first Monday of every month at 7:00pm at the Turner Senior Resource Center Sun Room, 2401 Plymouth Road in Ann Arbor.
-For more information visit www.mi-shhh.org or contact: Terri Fear at (734) 449-0036 (Voice/ TDD).
-Email Terri at terrifear@yahoo.com
+WASHHH meets once a month, usually on the first Monday of every month at 7:00pm at the Turner Senior Resource Center Campbell Room, 2401 Plymouth Road in Ann Arbor.
+For more information visit www.mi-shhh.org.

 Depression & Bipolar Support Alliance: Peer-led support groups.
 7:00-9:00PM 2nd & 4th Wednesdays at the St. Joseph Hospital Senior Health Bldg., Room 1335.
 Contact